 Before installing Python 3.11, it’s crucial to install some prerequisites required to build Python source.
 Run this command:

 sudo apt install wget build-essential libncursesw5-dev libssl-dev \

 The next step is to add the repository that holds Python 3.11:

 Step 4: Install Python 3.11 on Ubuntu

 Now we can simply install Python 3.11 by running:

-sudo apt update sudo apt install python3.11Code language: CSS (css)
+sudo apt install python3.11Code language: CSS (css)

 Now you know how to install Python 3.11 on Ubuntu.
 This is the first step towards Python programming.
 Learn Python’s essentials and kickstart your Python journey with this Python Starter Tutorial.
 Python has a vast community, and you’ll find numerous resources online to help you progress in your Python development journey.